AltBeacon/android-beacon-library/background_launching.md

 Another limitation is that on some phones, if the user has moved your app from internal memory to the SD card, the Android Beacon Library will not be able to start at boot, effectively disabling this feature.
 As most beacon-capable phones with Android 4.3 have abundant storage, this should be relatively rare.

+Finally, for users with Android 10+, apps must request the ALLOW_BACKGROUND_LOCATION permission and users must grant it.
+If users do not grant this permission, the app cannot detect beacons or launch itself in the background.

 #### How do I set this up?

 In order to launch your app from the background, you first create a custom `AndroidApplication` class for your app that implements the `BootstrapNotifier` interface.
 You then construct the `RegionBootstrap` class with a `Region` that defines the beacons that you want to trigger your app to launch.
 The `didEnterRegion` method of your `AndroidApplication` class will get called when a matching beacon is seen.

 It's actually easier than it sounds.
 Here's an example that launches an app's MainActivity when any beacon with the first identifier set to `2F234454-CF6D-4A0F-ADF2-F4911BA9FFA6` is seen: